DemocracyClub/Website/democracy_club/apps/reports/report_2019.md

 We believe digital information on elections is likely to lead to outcomes such as a sustainable increase in:

 * meeting civic expectations of access to information on the democratic process;
-* # of citizens informed about elections and the democratic process,
+* number of citizens informed about elections and the democratic process,
 * engagement with candidates or the elections process,
 * engagement by groups normally less likely to take part in democratic process,
 * turnout at elections, and